 - Schools with a similar percentage of disadvantaged pupils opens a popup .

-If there is no similar school within 75 miles that is substantially better performing, a better performing school outside of the similar schools grouping may be shown at the bottom of the page.
-This may not be possible if the school has very high attainment.
-For further details, see School performance tables: about the data opens in a new window
+If there is no similar school within the grouping that is classed as better performing, a better performing school outside of the similar schools grouping may be shown at the bottom of the page.
+In some cases, this may not be possible, for example if the school has very high attainment or there are no better performing schools within a 75 mile radius.
+For further details, including the criteria for better performing schools and how these are assigned, see similar schools guidance. opens in a new window

 Similar schools lists are normally updated each year in January, along with revised opens a popup results data, and again later in Spring, along with final results data.